 - 3.3 Faculties are responsible for prescribing the modular content for all courses.
-Compulsory and optional modules are identified for the total credit value of each award to which courses lead (as detailed in Regulation 2.42, column 2). - 3.4 The structure of a course ensures an equal balance in volume of credit to be studied in each teaching period in an academic year, for example:
+Compulsory and optional modules are identified for the total credit value of each award to which courses lead (as detailed in Regulation 2.45, column 2). - 3.4 The structure of a course ensures an equal balance in volume of credit to be studied in each teaching period in an academic year, for example:

-Credits Per Year Mode of Attendance Delivery Credit Balance 120 Full-Time Semester-based 60 credits per Semester 120 Full-Time Trimester-based 45 credits in two Trimesters and 30 credits in a third Trimester 180 Full-Time Trimester-based 60 credits per Trimester 90 Part-Time Semester-based 45 credits per Semester 75 Part-Time Semester-based 45 credits in Semester 1 and 30 credits in Semester 2 or vice-versa 60 Part-Time Semester-based 30 credits per Semester
+Credits Per Year Mode of Attendance Delivered over Credit Balance 120 Full-Time Two Trimesters 60 credits per Trimester 120 Full-Time Three Trimesters 45 credits in two Trimesters and 30 credits in a third Trimester 180 Full-Time Three Trimesters 60 credits per Trimester 90 Part-Time Two Trimesters 45 credits per Trimester 75 Part-Time Two Trimesters 45 credits in Trimester 1 and 30 credits in Trimester 2 or vice-versa 60 Part-Time Two Trimesters 30 credits per Trimester

 - 3.5 The curriculum in level 4 (all teaching periods) for all undergraduate courses comprises a prescribed set of modules, with no choice except where: - (a) provision is made in the approved CSF for students to take an English Language module or a module from the Anglia Language Programme (see Regulations 3.19 3.20 below).
-Such provision may be made EITHER in the first teaching period OR in the first and second teaching period; - (b) choice is restricted to modules delivered by a single Department (normally the Department responsible for delivery of the course) and does not occur in the first teaching period of level 4 (except with the prior approval of the Senate at the academic approval stage [NB Such cases are considered as highly exceptional]). - 3.6 Thereafter the principle of module choice is maintained through the availability of optional modules within a course from which students make a selection based on their academic and professional interests and learning needs.
-The principle of module choice is subject to the following constraints for undergraduate courses leading to the awards of Cert HE, HNC, HND, Dip HE, Foundation Degree, Ordinary Degree and Honours Degree:
+Such provision may be made EITHER in the first teaching period OR in the first and second teaching period; - (b) choice is restricted to modules delivered by a single School (normally the School responsible for delivery of the course) and does not occur in the first teaching period of level 4 (except with the prior approval of the Senate at the academic approval stage INB Such cases are considered as highly exceptional).